Colombia’s president lashes out at Trump administration over drug war designation

 Petro, a former rebel himself, also has angered senior U.S. officials by denying American extradition requests as well as criticizing the Trump administration’s immigration crackdown and its efforts to combat drug trafficking in neighboring Venezuela.

+However she expects tensions between the governments of the U.S. and Colombia to increase, as Petro uses Colombia's decertification to tap into anti-American sentiment and rally his supporters ahead of next year's elections.

+“There has been a difficult relationship” between the Petro and Trump administrations, she explained.
+“You have statements and declarations that are not friendly and I think what you are going to see is an escalation of that.”

-In a Presidential Determination submitted to Congress on Monday, the Trump administration mostly blamed Petro for the rise of cocaine production in Colombia describing his efforts to negotiate peace deals with "narco terrorist groups” as a failure.
+In the Presidential Determination submitted to Congress on Monday, the Trump administration mostly blamed Petro for the rise of cocaine production in Colombia, describing his efforts to negotiate peace deals with "narco terrorist groups” as a failure.

 The report said that Colombia’s security institutions and municipal authorities have shown “skill and courage” in confronting drug traffickers, but said that “the failure of Colombia to meet its drug control obligations over the past year rests solely with its political leadership.”